Bird Identifier

 Overview

-The American White Pelican is among the largest flying birds in North America, an unmistakable, enormous white waterbird that breeds on remote inland lakes and winters along warmer coasts and wetlands to the south.
-Unlike its coastal relative the Brown Pelican, it does not plunge-dive but instead fishes cooperatively from the water's surface.
+The American White Pelican is among the largest flying birds in North America, an imposing white bird with an immense bill that is impossible to mistake for anything else.
+Unlike its coastal cousin the Brown Pelican, it forages while swimming rather than diving from the air.

 Appearance

-Adults are almost entirely white with black flight feathers visible mainly in flight, a huge orange-yellow bill and throat pouch, and orange legs.
-During the breeding season, adults grow a distinctive flattened, horn-like plate on the upper bill, which is shed after courtship and egg-laying.
+Adults are almost entirely white with black flight feathers visible only in flight, and a massive orange-yellow bill and throat pouch.
+During the breeding season, adults develop a flattened, horn-like plate on the upper bill that is shed after eggs are laid.

 How to identify it